 “There are few places as democratic as libraries.
 They provide places to sit in a beautiful setting, and that’s so precious in the community.
 We feel like libraries are places where you can make noise and gather,” she says.

 City of Sydney lord mayor Clover Moore says the library and plaza – which have been six years in the making – will become the “new civic heart” of the growing Green Square community.

 “Australian architectural firm Stewart Hollenstein and Stewart Architecture won an international design competition for their inspired and unconventional plans, which are now a blueprint for how libraries of the future can meet the changing needs of our community,” she told Broadsheet.

-Without any marketing or publicity the library – which had a “soft opening” a few weeks ago – has already attracted 500 members.
+Without any marketing or publicity, the library attracted 500 members during the first few weeks of its soft opening.
 Not that Stewart is surprised.
 “We knew it would be popular … I think we could do with a lot more libraries in the city area.
 The population has been waiting for these facilities,” she says.